Tutorial

 To compare multiple profiled samples using the ZipStrain CLI, first you need to build a profile database that contains all the profiled samples you want to compare.
 You can do this by running the following command:

-zipstrain utilities build-profile-db --profile-db-csv <path/to/profiles/csv> --output-db <path/to/save/profile/db>
+zipstrain utilities build-profile-db --profile-db-csv <path/to/profiles/csv> --output-file <path/to/save/profile/db>

 The input CSV file should have the following columns: